FRRouting/frr/doc/developer/northbound/operational-data-rpcs-and-notifications.rst

             */
            void *(*lookup_entry)(struct yang_list_keys *keys);

-These callbacks were designed to provide maximum flexibility, and borrow a lot of ideas from the ConfD API.
+These callbacks were designed to provide maximum flexibility.
 Each callback does one and only one task, they are indivisible primitives that can be combined in several different ways to iterate over operational data.
-The extra flexibility certainly has a performance cost, but it’s the price to pay if we want to expose FRR operational data using several different management interfaces (e.g. NETCONF via either ConfD or Sysrepo+Netopeer2).
+The extra flexibility certainly has a performance cost, but it’s the price to pay if we want to expose FRR operational data using several different management interfaces (e.g. Sysrepo+Netopeer2).
 In the future it might be possible to introduce optional callbacks that do things like returning multiple objects at once.
 They would provide enhanced performance when iterating over large lists, but their use would be limited by the northbound plugins that can be integrated with them.

-   NOTE: using the northbound callbacks as a base, the ConfD plugin can provide up to 100 objects between each round trip between FRR and the *confd* daemon.
-Preliminary tests showed FRR taking ~7 seconds (asynchronously, without blocking the main pthread) to return a RIP table containing 100k routes to a NETCONF client connected to *confd* (JSON was used as the encoding format).
-Work needs to be done to find the bottlenecks and optimize this operation.

 The [[Plugins - Writing Your Own]] page explains how the northbound plugins can fetch operational data using the aforementioned northbound